 - Data Lifecycle Management: Leverage M365 retention policies and labels to place the organisation in a better position to defensibly delete data and reduce risks associated with over retention.

 - Records Management: There are file plan capabilities and label policies that allow organisations to build a comprehensive solution to manage business-critical data in compliance with regulations, laws, and unique records retention policies.

 - Communication Compliance: Many organizations are faced with industry and government regulations requiring them to monitor and review a defined percentage of communications.
 This is to comply with industry regulations, reduce other areas of risk, and increase security.
 Leverage expertise in emerging technology such as Microsoft 365 to address these requirements and augment processes with staffing to manage overall workflow.

-All of this can feed into cyber initiatives by allowing organizations to leverage the value in their data while effectively managing security and compliance.
+All of this can feed into cyber initiatives by allowing organisations to leverage the value in their data while effectively managing security and compliance.
 Now is the time to move information governance out of the back seat and make it a key driver for cyber initiatives.